CoreyPrachniak/ScientificComputingProjects/README.md

 - Project 3: Efficient Matrix Solvers
 Iterative Jacobi, Gauss-Seidel, Richardson, CG and GMRES methods on large matrix systems with and without preconditioner.
 Various preconditioners considered.

-- Project 4: Advanced Preconditioning in PDE}
+- Project 4: Advanced Preconditioning in PDE
 Advanced preconditioners applied in a finite difference method for a schrodinger equation.